geofrancis/esp32-cam-fpv/rpi_drivers/5.10.103-v7+/readme.md

 or ```tcpdump -i wlan0mon```

+If no packets are received, uncomment other folder in script ad run again.

 Building for other kernel versions
 -

 Check supported cores versions in https://github.com/seemoo-lab/nexmon/tree/master/patches/driver

-For full building instructions check  https://github.com/seemoo-lab/nexmon ,this is what install.sh above is doing.
+For full building instructions check  https://github.com/seemoo-lab/nexmon, this is what install.sh above is doing.

-Make sure to build patches for all cards (```patches/bcm43430a1/7_45_41_46/nexmon/``` and others), it seems that cards on RPI02W can vary.